 This March, Splash is introducing a new way to get involved with the tournaments.
 March Madness Survivor will offer players another layer to filling out their brackets, transforming one game each day into your main event.
 If you can correctly predict one winner on each of the tournament’s 10 total days, without recycling any old picks, then the cash is yours.

-If you intend on making that money, then you have to prepare.
+If you intend to make that money, then you have to prepare.
 College basketball only offers so many opportunities to take in teams and analyze data before the chaos of single elimination tightens its grip.
 You have to capitalize on them while you can.

 I have developed multiple methods over the years to help me determine everything under the sun come bracket time.
 Am I perfect?
 Far from it.
 But I generally do well, and even simply doing well in a bracket pool or Splash Survivor contest could earn you a reward.

-A combination of the eye test and analytics are crucial to me.
-Statistics can be very telling of the story underneath the surface, but not all things are able to be measured in a neat, objective format.
-Don’t wed yourself to the demagoguery of either ideologies.
+A combination of the eye test and analytics is crucial to me.
+Statistics can be very telling of the story beneath the surface, but not everything can be measured in a neat, objective format.
+Don’t wed yourself to the demagoguery of either ideology.

 In the coming handful of weeks between now and Selection Sunday, these are the questions you should be asking and aiming to answer every time you see a team play, plus the analytics to keep your eye on.
 Solve the annual inquiries of upsets, Cinderellas, and net-chopping ceremonies, and April will be a lucrative month.